ashlesss/api_practice/update_log.md

 Built based on [kikoeru project](https://github.com/kikoeru-project)

+# Known dlsite API issues
+1. When user gives work that is translated by dlsite official.
+The RJ code of tha work will not contain any VAs info.
+And right now there is no way to redirect work to its original work by using info provided in dlsite api.

 ## 7/10/2023

-### In `./database/metadata/js`
+### In `./database/metadata.js`
 1. Add VAs related to the work to the db.
+2. Check if `workdata.va` in `getWorksData` is `undefined` or not before inserting work to database.
+(See **Know dlsite API issues 1**)

 ### In `./scraper/dlsite.js`
 1. Store VAs info to the work object.

 ### In `database.query.js`
 1. Add VAs info to query results.
+2. Optimize RJ work query.
+With `works_w_metadata` table, we can now return query result faster only make query to that table.

 ### Database
 1. Create `t_va_id` and `t_va` table to store VAs for works.
+2. Create `works_w_metadata` table which contains all works and their metadata all together for faster query **(SPECIAL THANKS TO KIKOERU PROJECT DEVS' SOURCE CODE!!
+So that I can really understand how nested views work in database)**

 ### TODO
-1. Create a view table which will be helpful for querying work's metadata.(in progress)
+1. ~~Create a view table which will be helpful for querying work's metadata.~~(Completed)

 ## 7/9/2023